shzlw/poli/docs/report-component.md

 * Filter
   * Slicer

+  > Slicer should always return a list of values in the query.

   * Single value

 ## Dynamic SQL query with parameters

 To use this feature, you would need to create at least one filter and one chart component.
 Here is how it works.

 1. Create a filter and define a query parameter.
-This serves as a placeholder for a real value in the query string.
+The query parameter serves as a placeholder for a real value in the query string.
 2. Create a chart and use the query parameter from the fitler in the SQL query.
 3. Enter/Select the value in the filter and click apply filter button to see the chart data change accordingly.